-MBA Post-Baccalaureate: Students applying for Post-Baccalaureate status must complete steps 1-5 listed under Application Procedures (page 10).
+(page 8).
 Students must earn a grade of B or higher in each undergraduate prerequisite in order to be considered for full admission to the MBA program.

-MSCJ Post-Baccalaureate: Students applying for Post-Baccalaureate status must complete steps 1-5 listed under Application Procedures (page 10).
-Students must earn a grade of B or higher in each undergraduate prerequisite in order to be considered for full admission to the MSCJ program.
+MSCJ Post-Baccalaureate: Students applying for Post-Baccalaureate status must complete steps 1-5 listed under Application Procedures (page 8).
+Students must meet two undergraduate prerequisites: CJAD 101 and CJAD 415, with a grade of B or higher in each undergraduate prerequisite in order to be considered for full admission to the MSCJ program.